-This Privacy Statement explains how JTI Ireland Limited (“we” or “JTI”) use Personal Data we collect through Nordicspirit.ie and when you place an order in accordance with Terms and Conditions of Sale [insert the HYPERLINK].
+This Privacy Statement explains how JTI Ireland Limited (“we” or “JTI”) use Personal Data we collect through Nordicspirit.ie and when you place an order in accordance with Terms and Conditions of Sale.
 “Personal Data” is information about living individuals from which you or another person is identifiable.

 Personal Data may be provided to us by you directly or by a third party.